 Fiberglass insulation, first commercialized by Owens Corning in the 1930s, is one of the most widely used type of insulation in the United States, Canada and Mexico today.

 A typical pound of insulation saves 12 times as much energy in its first year in place as the energy used to produce it.

 That means the energy consumed during manufacturing is saved during the first 4-5 weeks of product use.
 The insulation continues to save that amount of energy every month throughout the life of the home or building in which it is installed.

-In 2011, we converted all of our Residential Insulation products to EcoTouch® Insulation with PureFiber® Technology; a revolutionary new product platform that uses 99% natural materials*.
-EcoTouch® insulation includes a minimum of 58 percent recycled glass content and meets certification standards for indoor air quality.
-And EcoTouch® insulation continues to deliver the energy-saving and acoustical performance, as well as the installation ease our customers expect from Owens Corning.
+In 2011, we converted all of our residential insulation products to EcoTouch® Insulation with PureFiber® Technology, a revolutionary product platform that uses a verified formaldehyde-free, plant-based binder formulation, EcoTouch® insulation includes a minimum of 58 percent recycled glass content and achieved GREENGUARD GOLD certification meeting standards for low chemical emissions for indoor air quality.
+EcoTouch® insulation continues to deliver the energy-saving and acoustical performance, as well as the installation ease our customers expect from Owens Corning.

 Other insulation products include glass fiber insulation for air-handling systems and molded fiberglass insulation for both hot and cold pipe systems.

 Our Duration® Premium Cool shingles use a highly reflective granule technology that bounces back the sun's rays, helping keep roofs cooler and reduce air conditioning energy levels.
 They meet ENERGY STAR® requirements for solar reflectance of .25, the fraction of solar energy reflected by the roof.